-Travelling abroad (information for people living in NL)
+Travelling abroad (information for people in the Netherlands)

-- Do not travel abroad or book trips abroad until 31 March, unless your journey is essential.
+- Do not travel abroad in the period up to and including 15 May, unless your journey is essential.

-- Essential journeys include travel for serious family matters, or for work that cannot be postponed and that requires your physical presence.
+- Essential journeys include travel for family emergencies, or for work that cannot be postponed and that requires your physical presence.

 - Self-quarantine for 10 days after returning to the Netherlands.

 - If you need to return by air or sea to the Netherlands, for example because of a family emergency, contact the Ministry of Foreign Affairs or the Dutch embassy in the country where you are staying.